• Skip to primary navigation

 Filling

-• 2 Tbsp Bob's Red Mill 1-to-1 gluten-free flour blend
+• 3 Tbsps gluten-free flour blend I used Bob's Red Mill 1-to-1 gluten-free flour blend

-• 2 Tbsp powdered sugar set aside for serving
+• 2 Tbsp powdered sugar reserve for topping

 Instructions

-• Grease an 8x8 baking dish with cooking spray or butter.
+• Preheat the oven to 350º degrees F and grease an 8×8 glass baking dish with cooking spray or butter.
 Set aside.

-• In a bowl attached to your standing mixer (or use your hand mixer), combine all crust ingredients.
-Using the low setting on your mixer to mix ingredients for about 1-2 minutes until well combined and you wind up with a crumbly mixture.
+• Combine all the crust ingredients in the bowl attached to your standing mixer (or use your hand mixer).
+Use the low setting on your mixer to mix the ingredients for about 1-2 minutes until well combined.
+You will end up with a crumbly mixture.
+Add the crumbly mixture to your baking dish and press the mixture firmly to form an even layer crust.

-• Bake crust for 17-18 minutes until the edges start to lightly brown.
+• Par-bake the crust for 17-18 minutes until the edges start to lightly brown.
+Remove it from the oven.

-• While the crust is baking, combine all filling ingredients in the same bowl and mix on medium speed until well combined.
+• While the crust is baking, combine all the filling ingredients in a medium or large bowl and whisk until well combined.

-• Pour filling over par-baked hot crust and continue baking for 18-20 minutes until filling is set and edges just begin to brown.
+• Pour the egg mixture over the par-baked hot crust and continue baking the lemon bars for 18-20 minutes until the filling is set and the edges just begin to brown.

-• Cut into 16 even squares and top with powdered sugar as desired.
+• Cut into 9 large or 16 small squares and top with powdered sugar just before serving (optional).

 Notes

-Cutting into your lemon bars can be a disaster if you don't follow the instructions.
-When you remove the lemon bars from the oven, allow it to cool at room temperature for about an hour.
-Cover with plastic wrap and then put it in your fridge to continue cooling.
-The cooling process is key for the custard filling to set.
-I typically refrigerate my lemon bars overnight or for at least two hours before cutting into squares.
+Properly Cooling the Lemon Bars: Cutting into your lemon bars when warm will result in a disaster.
+When you remove the lemon bars from the oven, allow them to cool at room temperature for about an hour.
+Cover with plastic wrap and then put the baking dish in your fridge to continue cooling.
+The cooling process is key for the custard filling to firmly set in place.
+I typically refrigerate my lemon bars overnight or for at least two hours before cutting them into squares.

-I have not tested any egg-free versions of this recipe (and I'm not sure if it would work), but you can use dairy-free butter to easily make this recipe dairy-free.
+No Eggs?
+I have not tested an egg-free version of this recipe (and I’m not sure if it would work).
+I don’t recommend making this recipe if you can’t eat eggs.

 Nutrition